bguban/token_manager/README.md

 ```

 Now you need to run `rails s -p 3000` for service A and `rails s -p 3001` for service B in different terminals
-so the services can retrieve public keys and play in consoles
+so the services can retrieve public keys.
+Open services' consoles and try next:

 ```ruby
 # console A